 EU binding technical standards

 The Treasury has given us, the Prudential Regulation Authority (PRA), the Bank of England and the Payment Systems Regulator (PSR) responsibility for amending and maintaining existing onshored EU binding technical standards so that they can operate after Brexit.

 Binding technical standards are EU legislation but they do not set overall policy direction.
 They sit underneath ‘level 1’ EU legislation and provide technical detail on the overall legislative requirements.

 Our Handbook implements or refers to EU legislation and will need to be amended.
 We will not be making broader policy changes to our Handbook unless necessary.
 The changes are limited to amendments to ensure that the Handbook remains functional after Brexit and reflects any legislative changes made by the Government.

-We have consulted on how we propose to amend binding technical standards and the Handbook.
-Our consultations on recovering the costs of regulating securitisation repositories (CP 19/1) contractual continuity (CP 19/2) remain open until 11 February 2019 and 29 January 2019 respectively.
+In our Policy Statement (PS19/5) we have responded to our Brexit consultations, including how we will amend binding technical standards and the Handbook.
 In addition, we continue to liaise with a range of stakeholders to refine the regulatory framework for Brexit.

 Given the scale of the Handbook changes needed for Brexit, our rule making outside that context will focus on our core priorities as set out in our Business Plan.
 This will help us to ensure that our Handbook functions effectively on exit day and will enable stakeholders to absorb and adapt to changes to the Handbook as a result of Brexit.